 And by doing so you'll also get the added benefit of increasing circulation to all the surrounding areas.

-Which can also give you an nice additional burst of energy.
+Which can give you a nice additional burst of energy.

-As someone with chronic lower back pain it is highly likely that you will also suffer from tension and cramps in the buttocks.
+As someone with persistent back pain it's highly likely that you also suffer from tension and cramps in the buttocks.

 This is because your glutes become overworked when your lower back is under pressure.

 And on top of this the glutes area also houses the piriformis muscle.

 This muscle is closely linked to your sciatic nerves and can consequently cause sciatic pain when it's tight.

 So stretching out the glutes will not only help your back, it will lessen your chances of developing sciatica too.

 Just like your glutes, your hamstrings are also very likely to be tight when you have lower back pain.

 And tightness in the hamstrings will only increase the load and stress on your lower back.